smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 ## Fldigi

+The serial port on the interface works to tune the radio: I can change the frequency in fldigi and the radio will change frequency.
+If I manually tune the radio, fldigi will update to reflect the new frequency.
+I set this up using rigcat.
+This is neat, but in practice I haven't found it very useful.

 Here are some screenshots from fldigi's spectrum scope while receiving data over FM via a repeater.
 The spikes on the left are PL tones.

 ![8psk500f]({{ site.baseurl }}/images/teensy-radio-interface/8psk500f.jpg)